Aaron Ohlmann: Film

 In Cuba he produced and edited Viva Cuba Lib: Rap is War, a feature about the controversial hiphop duo Los Aldeanos.
 It was promoted by Amnesty International and received the DocU Award Nomination at IDFA.

 In Northern Iraq he directed the 360° film The Call Center featuring the recordings of refugees displaced by the war with ISIS.
 The making of this film was profiled by GOOD Magazine in the article In the Line of Fire and in an interview with Ohlmann by Katie Wudel.
 The Badger Herald and the blog NoFilmSchool have also written about his work for VICE and the United Nations in dangerous places.

-He spent a year working at the UN's International Criminal Tribunal for Rwanda, where he created an online archive of interviews with people who worked for the United Nation's tribunal.
+He spent a year working at the UN's International Criminal Tribunal for Rwanda, where he created an online archive of interviews with people who worked for the United Nations' tribunal.

 He has collaborated extensively with writer/director Rene Daalder, with whom he produced, edited and shot Here Is Always Somewhere Else, a documentary about artist Bas Jan Ader.
 This movie received a nomination for the Gouden Kalf.
 In 2005, Ohlmann was a resident artist at the Wexner Center for the Arts with Daalder.

-Music Videos
+Music videos

 Ohlmann produced music videos for the band Fol Chen for Asthmatic Kitty Records, the band YACHT for DFA Records, LA electronic artist Sinosa, Nigerian dancehall artist General Pype, and the experimental Chinese band White+.